 Discussion

-This study discovered that there were several risk factors contributed to the incidence of knee osteoarthritis.
-The percentage of people with knee OA in age less than 50 years old was lower than age older than 50 years old.
-This findings was similar to a study done by Patil et al.6 The proportion of female who had the disorders was higher compared to men.
-A study carried out by Patil et al.6 also observed that OA was more in women (65.7%) compared to men (34.3%).
-Patients graduated from academy and above show lower incidence of knee osteoarthritis compared to the patients with lower educational level .
-It was suspected that the higher the education level, the higher the level of knowledge and awareness of health
+This study discovered that several risk factors contributed to the incidence of knee osteoarthritis.
+The percentage of people with knee OA aged less than 50 years was lower than those aged older than 50 years .
+This findings was similar to a study conducted by Patil et al.6 The proportion of women with disorders was higher compared to men.
+A study carried out by Patil et al.6 also observed that OA is higher in women (65.7%) than men (34.3%).
+Patients, who graduated from academy and above, show lower incidence of knee osteoarthritis compared to the patients with lower educational level .
+It was suspected that the higher the level of education , the higher the level of knowledge and awareness of health was.

-Based on the respondents’ characteristics, public servants occupation showed higher level of osteoarthritis (46.8%) than other occupations.
-This difference might be due the lack of physical activity, mobility, social issues as well as work that put extra loading of the knee joints (e.g. lifting patients and pushing beds for nurse as public servants).7
+Based on the respondents’ characteristics, the public servants occupation showed a higher level of osteoarthritis (46.8%) than other occupations.
+This difference might be due to the lack of physical activity, mobility, social issues as well as work that put extra load on the knee joints (e.g. lifting patients and pushing beds for nurse as public servants).7

-Dietary intake of vitamin C assessed by food frequency questionnaire showed 85.1% patients had normal vitamin C intake based on Angka Kecukupan Gizi Indonesia (AKG), 2004 while the rest of 14.9% patients had low level of vitamin C intake.
-This result roughly correlated with literature stated that higher plasma vitamin C found in patient with lower grade of OA which in this study 41 patients (87.2%) had mild OA severity index.8
+Dietary intake of vitamin C assessed by the Food Frequency Questionnaire showed 85.1% of patients had normal vitamin C intake based on Angka Kecukupan Gizi Indonesia (AKG), 2004, while the rest of 14.9% patients had low level of vitamin C intake.
+This result roughly correlated with the literature which stated that higher plasma vitamin C is found in patients with lower grade of OA, and in this study 41 patients (87.2%) had mild OA severity index.8

 Other risk factors was smoking.
-Ths study revealed that most of the patients were passive smokers that proved the free radical theory of OA which by many factors such as smoking, both active and passive, pollutants, and free radicals produced by environment around the patients.9
+This study revealed that most of the patients were passive smokers which proved the free radical theory of OA was caused by many factors such as smoking, both active and passive, pollutants, and free radicals produced by environment around the patients.9

-More than half of patients had body mass index higher normal (53.2%), this is in agreement with risk factors of OA found in the study conducted by Patil et al.6
+More than half of the patients had body mass index higher than normal (53.2%), this is in agreement with the risk factors of OA found in the study conducted by Patil et al.6

-History of repeated use of the knee was observed as 42.6% for lifting or pushing heavy objects, 59.6% for standing for 2 hours or more, 57.4% for walking for 2 hours or more, 51.1% for climbing up and down stairs for more than 2 times and 31.9% for squatting for more than 2 hours or repeatedly.
-These results agree with the theory of repetitive use of knee joints as risk factors for developing knee OA.
+Moreover, the history of repeated use of the knee was observed as 42.6% for lifting or pushing heavy objects, 59.6% for standing for 2 hours or more, 57.4% for walking for 2 hours or more, 51.1% for climbing up and down stairs for more than 2 times and 31.9% for squatting for more than 2 hours or repeatedly.
+These results agreed with the theory of repetitive use of knee joints as risk factors for developing knee OA.
 It was stated that workers performing repetitive tasks as part of their occupations for many years are at high risk of developing OA in the joints they use repeatedly for example, workers whose jobs require regular knee bending or lifting or carrying heavy loads have a high rate of knee OA.10

-Osteoarthritis is also influenced by genetic factors such as familial history, it is correspond with the results of our study that showed more than a half patients (53.2%) had family history of knee osteoarthritis from their mother, father, or other siblings.10
+Additionally, osteoarthritis is also influenced by genetic factors such as familial history, it corresponded with the results of our study which showed more than a half of the patients (53.2%) had family history of knee osteoarthritis from their mother, father, or other siblings.10

 This study had limitations.
 The use of food frequency questionnaire that rely on the patient’s memory may cause a recall bias.
-Moreover understand what the researcher asked and patient cooperation may lead to bias.
+Moreover, to understand what the researcher asked and the patient’s cooperation may lead to bias.